Nick-Sullivan/Nick-Sullivan.github.io/browser/src/data/blog/22my_hiring_process.md

 **Meet the team - 30 mins**

 This is basically a test for culture.
-You should already have a feel for this from the previous rounds, but it can be different when having a chat.
+You should already have a feel for this from the previous rounds, but it can be different when there's no code to focus on.
 Try to do this in person.
 This is also a chance to "sell" the company, highlighting the good things about working here.
-Be truthful and not afraid to talk about the bad things as well, but the day-to-day experience is a big part of the job, and if you've genuinely tried to make the workplace a great place to work, it can be a differentiator to any other offers they have.
+Be truthful and not afraid to talk about the bad things as well, but the day-to-day experience is a big part of the job, and if you've genuinely tried to make the workplace a great place to work, it can be a differentiator to other offers they may have.

 **Notes**